top of page

 Principal Consultant & Creator, AI-Integrated Emotional Wellness

 The field of artificial intelligence (AI) includes esteemed professionals from technical backgrounds, including computer science, data science, engineering, mathematics, and robotics.
-While these fields provide the foundation for understanding and developing AI systems, they lack a crucial component: an understanding of psychology—the scientific study of the mind, emotion, and human behavior.
+While these fields provide the foundation for understanding and developing AI systems, they lack a crucial component: a fundamental understanding of psychology—the scientific study of the mind, emotion, and human behavior.

 Consulting with the AI community, I’ve learned that most AI professionals have not completed coursework in psychology and have little exposure to the social and behavioral sciences.
 This knowledge gap can lead to a lack of appreciation of the complexity of human emotion and how it interacts with AI's cognitive abilities.